mikeph52/BioGenie/README.md

 # BioGenie
 BioGenie is a complete bioinformatics command line tool for macOS, GNU Linux and MS Windows, written in C++.
 > [!IMPORTANT]
-> Windows version in Beta.
+> Windows CLI version in Beta.
 It's not as quick as the other versions.
+GUI version is available in alpha, but it's still not usable.
+Available in Releases(https://github.com/mikeph52/BioGenie/releases/tag/testing)

 <img width="874" height="724" alt="Image" src="https://github.com/user-attachments/assets/7f65593b-35c1-4092-bd2c-bf581854e6fa" />

 It currently supports fasta formats(.fasta, .fa).